Update 17/11/19: This post was updated with info pertaining how to change the icon

 /Applications/Utilities/System Information.app/Contents/MacOS and then enter your password to finalize the process.

-Once you do that, the only thing that's left to do is see if it works!
+Once you've done that, the only thing that's left to do is see if it works!
 Open the About this Mac menu ( > About this Mac) and watch magic happen under your eyes (you may have to

 ⌘Q it and retry).
 If it didn't work, make sure you followed every step correctly (in every case you can restart the process by restoring the backup).
 Ok, for this post it's all, I hope to see you in the next one!
 See ya!